Nuix/discover-extension-sdk/API.md

 Displays or hides a loading mask over the UIX to block user interactions.

+#### .showNotification(status, message) ⇒ <[Promise]>
+- `status` <[String]> `success` to display the success icon, `warning` to display the warning icon, `error` to display the error icon.
+- `message` <[String]> The message to display in the notification toast.
+- returns: A promise that resolves once the notification has been shown.

+Displays a notification toast to the user with the given status icon and the given message.

 #### .setTools(tools) ⇒ <[Promise]>
-- `tools` <[Array]<[ToolConfig](#toolconfig)>> Array of tool configurations to display in Ringtail.
+- `tools` <[Array]<[ToolConfig](#toolconfig)>> Array of tool configurations to display in the application.
-- returns: A promise that resolves when the tools have successfully been constructed and populated in the Ringtail UI.
+- returns: A promise that resolves when the tools have successfully been constructed and populated in the application's UI.
 Rejects with details if the tool config was malformed.

-Allows a UIX to display buttons and other simple UI widgets in Ringtail's toolbars, giving them a native look and feel.
+Allows a UIX to display buttons and other simple UI widgets in the application's toolbars, giving them a native look and feel.
 To be notified when users interact with these tools, subscribe to the [ToolAction](#toolaction) event.

 #### .query(graphQl[, variables]) ⇒ <[Promise]>
-- `graphQl` <[String]> [GraphQL]((http://graphql.org/learn/)) query for Ringtail's Connect API.
+- `graphQl` <[String]> [GraphQL]((http://graphql.org/learn/)) query for the application's Connect API.
 - `variables` <[Object]> (Optional) Object providing values for variables in the query.
 - returns: A promise that resolves to the results of the query.

-Executes the given [GraphQL]((http://graphql.org/learn/)) query against Ringtail in the context of the current user.
-Use Ringtail's Connect API Explorer (available from the Portal) to build and test queries and review documentation.
+Executes the given [GraphQL]((http://graphql.org/learn/)) query against the application in the context of the current user.
+Use the application's Connect API Explorer (available from the Portal) to build and test queries and review documentation.

-### .Context
+### .ContextF
-Static object containing context information about the current Ringtail user.
+Static object containing context information about the current application user.
 It is available once the SDK is [initialized](#initialize--promise) and has these fields:
-- `uixId` <[Number]> ID of this UIX in Ringtail.
+- `uixId` <[Number]> ID of this UIX in the application.
-- `portalUserId` <[Number]> ID of the current user in this Ringtail portal.
+- `portalUserId` <[Number]> ID of the current user in this application portal.
-- `portalUrl` <[String]> Public URL of this Ringtail instance.
+- `portalUrl` <[String]> Public URL of this application's instance.
 - `userName` <[String]> Current user's username.
 - `caseId` <[Number]> ID of the user's current case, or `0` if in the portal.
 - `caseName` <[String]> Display name of the current case or `null` if in the portal.
 - `caseUuid` <[String]> **9.7.003** Globally unique identifier for this case, such as `B5805A45-8537-47E2-A9EE-A946B70D5EE9`.
-Use this to associate data in external systems with a Ringtail case.
+Use this to associate data in external systems with an application case.
 - `apiUrl` <[String]> URL to use to make API server calls, such as `http://ringtail.com/Ringtail-Svc-Portal/api/query`.
 - `downloadUrl` <[String]> **9.7.003** URL to use to download document files and images, such as `http://ringtail.com/Ringtail-Svc-Portal/api/download`.
-- `apiAuthToken` <[String]> Authentication token to make API calls on behalf of the current user to the Ringtail Connect API.
+- `apiAuthToken` <[String]> Authentication token to make API calls on behalf of the current user to the application's Connect API.
 Looks like `Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsIng1dCI6Ik...`.
-- `hostLocation` <[String]> Name of the location in Ringtail where this extension is hosted, allowing UIX web apps to alter their behavior when run from different locations.
+- `hostLocation` <[String]> Name of the location in the application where this extension is hosted, allowing UIX web apps to alter their behavior when run from different locations.
 Will be one of:
   - `Workspace` - Documents area workspace pane
   - `Case` - Case home page
-- `ringtailVersion` <[String]> Version of Ringtail the UIX is running in, such as `9.5.000.fe6290c`.
+- `ringtailVersion` <[String]> Version of the application the UIX is running in, such as `9.5.000.fe6290c`.
 - `configuration` <[Array]<[Configuration](#configuration)>> An array of optional configuration strings provided by the administrator when adding UIXs.
 The array will be empty if no configs are provided.
 See [Configuration](#configuration) for more information.
 - `externalAuthToken` <[String]> (Optional) JWT wrapping this context information as claims and signed with the UIX's authentication secret.
 This value will only be provided if an authentication secret was provided during UIX installation.
 It is intended for use in verifying authenticity of the hosting application for scenarios such as automatic login.
 See [Authentication with JWTs](AuthWithJWTs.md) for more information.
 - `annotationSource` <[Number]> ID to use when annotating documents to indicate they should be printed by the extension for production.
 See [External File Printing](ExternalFilePrinting.md) for more information.